Dementia

 END-OF-LIFE CARE RESOURCES

 When a loved one is diagnosed with dementia, it can be overwhelming and frightening for the entire family.
 However, there are some important first steps that can help the family cope with this life-changing diagnosis.
-When a loved one is diagnosed with dementia, it is important for the family to educate themselves, establish a support system, plan for the future, and prioritize self-care.
+When a loved one is diagnosed with dementia, it is important for the family to educate themselves, establish a support system, plan for the future, prioritize self-care and consider end-of-life discussions.
 By taking these first steps, the family can provide the best possible care and support for their loved one with dementia.

 Education

 First and foremost, it is essential to learn as much as possible about the disease and its progression.
-This can include researching online, talking to healthcare professionals, attending support groups, and reading books written by experts in the field.
-Understanding the symptoms and behaviors associated with dementia can help family members provide the best care and support possible.
+This can include researching online, talking to healthcare professionals, attending support groups, and speaking to a professional about palliative care, terminal illness care and hospice.
+Understanding the symptoms and behaviors associated with dementia and any other terminal illness can help family members provide the best care and support possible.

 Support